Chloe Chessell

 Postdoctoral Researcher

-My research focuses on increasing access to psychological treatments for preadolescent children with Obsessive Compulsive Disorder (OCD) and anxiety disorders through the development and implementation of therapist guided, parent-led Cognitive Behavioural Therapy (CBT) interventions.
+My research focuses on increasing access to psychological treatments for preadolescent children with anxiety problems and obsessive compulsive disorder (OCD) through the development, evaluation, and implementation of brief therapist guided, parent-led Cognitive Behavioural Therapy (CBT) interventions.

 Recent publications